 If you have any means to pay your back taxes, this is no doubt the easiest way out of your situation.

 If you can show the IRS that there was either an error in your tax bill or that you can’t pay the full amount without undue financial hardship, you may be able to negotiate an offer in compromise.
 When you submit an offer in compromise, you negotiate an agreement to settle your back taxes immediately for an amount less than what you owe, often as little as 40 percent of the tax bill.

 The IRS doesn’t automatically accept an offer in compromise.
 You’ll need to show compelling proof that you can’t pay.
 It often helps to have a tax attorney by your side during this process.

 3. Apply for an installment agreement.

-An installment agreement, or payment plan, permits you to pay off your tax debt in monthly installments as long as you owe less than $50,000 combined in tax debt, interest, and penalties.
+An installment agreement, or payment plan, permits you to pay off your back taxes in monthly installments as long as you owe less than $50,000 combined in back taxes, interest, and penalties.

 Your installment payments will likely be much less per month than wage garnishment, because you suggest how much you can afford to pay.

 Keep in mind, there are fees associated with the online application, but you may be able to reduce those fees if you agree to have payments automatically debited from your checking account.